krasin/MetalDetector/README.md

 * There's a rounding bug right now (likely, in Convolution layers).
 While the network gives answers which are within ~8% of Caffe output, it's noticeably worse than a real GoogLeNet taken from the Caffe Zoo.

-Also, please, be aware that ImageNet classes are weird, no so many real world things could be detected (but it knows about 300 breeds of dogs, wee!)
+Also, please, be aware that ImageNet classes are weird, not so many real world things could be detected (but it knows about 300 breeds of dogs, whee!)